 Case Manager (qualifications not specified in Appendix C-1/C-3).
 Specify qualifications:

-; Social Worker k.
-Specify qualifications: s • Other Specify the individuals and their qualifications: Appendix x D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
-Servi ice Plan Development Safeguards.
-Select one: Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.
+Social Worker Specify qualifications:

+Other Specify the individuals and their qualifications:

+b.
+Service Plan Development Safeguards.
+Select one:

+Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

 Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

 The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
-Specify: Annendis x D: Particinant-Centered Planning and Service Delivery bendix D: Participant-Centered Planning and Service Delivery c.
+Specify:

+In very limited instances case management providers who develop service plans may work for an agency that also provides direct services.
+DCH closely monitors these agencies to ensure firewalls and conflict free case management is in place.
+At application and annually DCH reviews the corporate structure to ensure no overlap in supervision of the case management function and direct service delivery except at the highest level of the organization.
+DCH also audits service plans and member selection to ensure all providers are offered as an option for members in service plan delivery.
+Additionally DCH monitors prior authorization to ensure no outlier percentage of authorization exist with case management to direct service agency.
+Case managers working for a provider agency that provides services to the individual can only provide case management if they are the only willing and qualified entity to do so.

+c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.